Architecture for IP Application Services over HF Radio Point to Point, Multicast and Broadcast

 - Use of MTA to MTA acknowledgments is a cleaner protocol architecture, and protects against message loss in some scenarios.

-Isode's M-Switch product can operate as a messaging proxy and supports all of the above protocols, apart from BFEM, which could be easily added to address a customer requirement.
+Isode's M-Switch products can operate as a messaging proxy and support all of the above protocols.

 Services Operating over Messaging

 Some applications can be usefully deployed over messaging, which avoids the need to define specific HF protocols.
 In particular:

 - File transfer as described in the whitepaper [ File Transfer by Email].

 - Directory Synchronization/Replication, as described in the whitepaper [Directory Replication by Email and over 'Air Gap'].